 A license type that allows for processing of up to 100GB/day on a single node deployment.
-Free licenses ship with the download, are restricted to one node per email address, and will require phoning home with telemetry metadata.
+Free licenses ship with the download package, are restricted to one node per email address, per organization and require sending of anonymized telemetry metadata to Cribl.
+License will block inputs if sending fails after a grace period of 24 hrs.